-2. You stated in the hearing that Unrelated Business Income Tax (UBIT) blockers, which are sometimes described as shell corporations, are used to "help maintain tax-exempt income for tax-exempt investors."
+You stated in the hearing that Unrelated Business Income Tax (UBIT) blockers, which are sometimes described as shell corporations, are used to "help maintain tax-exempt income for tax-exempt investors."
 However, Unrelated Business Income Tax is imposed on income that results from business activities conducted by a tax-exempt entity.
 The income generated by the tax-exempt entity is not tax-exempt income, as you stated.
 In fact, that income is taxable income to the tax-exempt entity.
-That's why UBIT blockers are used-to "block" the tax from being imposed on what, in the absence of UBIT blockers are used to maintain tax-exempt income for tax-exempt entities is incorrect.
-Because it is not tax-exempt income that is being blocked.
+That's why UBIT blockers are used-to "block" the tax from being imposed on what, in the absence of UBIT blockers, is taxable income.
+Therefore, your statement at your nomination hearing that blockers are used to maintain tax-exempt income for tax-exempt entities is incorrect, because it is not tax-exempt income that is being blocked.
 Is this correct?
-A purpose of UBIT blockers is to block taxable income that, in the absence of UBIT blockers is to block taxable income that, in the absence of UBIT blockers is to block taxable income that, in the absence of UBIT blockers is to block taxable income that, in the absence of UBIT blockers is to block taxable income that is being blocked.
+A purpose of UBIT blockers is to block taxable income that, in the absence of UBIT blockers, would subject the tax-exempt entity to United States income tax on such taxable income.
 Is this correct?
-A purpose of UBIT blockers is to block taxable income tax on such taxable income.
-Is this correct?

 As described in my prior answer, I understand that the objective of the structure is to cause the income that is received by the tax-exempt investor to be entirely tax-exempt in its hands because it is received as a corporate distribution.
-Whether the income earned by the corporation from the private equity investment would be UBIT if earned directly by the taxexempt investor will depend on whether and the extent to which it would be classified as UBIT.
+Whether the income earned by the corporation from the private equity investment would be UBIT if earned directly by the tax-exempt investor will depend on whether and the extent to which it would be classified as UBIT.
 Thus, for example, gains on the sale of stock would not be UBIT, except and only to the extent that as of the time of sale the gains are debt-financed income.
 As noted above, blocker corporations for investments of tax-exempt investors generally minimize or eliminate unrelated business income tax for those tax-exempt investors.

 3. How much income have you received in the past from carried interests in Hellman & Friedman investments?
 What carried interests do you currently hold that you expect to receive income from in the future?

 I would be pleased to provide the information requested in the first part of the question.
-I would like to provide this information requested in the first part of the question.
 I would like to provide this information with the same confidential treatment given to other financial data requested by and provided to the Senate Finance Committee in the Committee Questionnaire.
 As for the second part of the question, I do not currently have any carried interests in Hellman & Friedman investments.